eyx092/GS-Webhook-Posting/README.md

 # GS-Webhook-Posting

-Google Apps Script for sending messages through a webhook on Discord.
-Original code is from: https://www.labnol.org/code/20563-post-message-to-discord-webhooks, but I corrected some problems with the code.
+A Google Apps Script for sending messages through a webhook on Discord.

 ---

 This repository was created to show you how to setup a webhook in Discord, then post messages with it using a Google Apps Script.
-Again, the code was taken from this article: https://www.labnol.org/code/20563-post-message-to-discord-webhooks, but there were some errors that I corrected.
+The code was taken from this article: https://www.labnol.org/code/20563-post-message-to-discord-webhooks, but there were some errors that I corrected.

 ## Creating the Webhook on Discord